Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - Reproductive System

 - Puberty does not begin.

-Possible signs of ovarian late effects include irregular or absent menstrual periods.
+Possible signs and symptoms of ovarian late effects include irregular or absent menstrual periods and hot flashes.

-These symptoms may be caused by ovarian late effects:
+These and other signs and symptoms may be caused by ovarian late effects or by other conditions:

 Fertility and reproduction